 A what?
 A Personal Liability Umbrella Policy.
 Since that’s a bit of a mouthful, we’ll just call it a PLUP.

-A PLUP provides an extra layer of coverage on top of the insurance that you already have.
+A PLUP provides an extra layer of coverage over top of the insurance that you already have.
 Your auto policy has a certain limit on it, but if an accident causes damages that exceed that limit, you’re left on your own to cover the rest.
 That’s where the PLUP comes in.
-The PLUP can step in where the auto policy stopped, covering the damages up to its limit.
+The PLUP will step in where the auto policy stopped, covering the damages up to its limit.

 8. Emphasize safe driving.